freon4dsl/Freon4dsl/notes/IdeasOnActions.md

 should be added.
 3. Maybe some common functionality can be removed from `TextComponent`.
 4. Drag and drop should be implemented using the common functionality from the editor.
 (There should be a drag handle!)
+5. In context menu on hover over an item, the description should be visible.

 ### Core:
 1. `Action` should be redefined.
 It should merge the attributes of `MenuItem` and `Action`.
 There should be some 'category' attribute